grinnell-cs/csc151-images/_eboards/eboard25.md

 a bit generous in grading because I know quizzes can be stressful (and it was just before break).

+I'll go over quiz 8, but not on the eboard.
+Take notes.

 Questions
 ---------

 ### Administrative

+Have you finished tallying tokens?

+> No.

 ### Local bindings